DSPN/google-compute-engine-dse/sandbox/README.md

-# google-cloud-platform-dse
+# sandbox

-cluster is a GCP template to deploy a DataStax Enterprise cluster running on GCP.

-sandbox is script and config files for a single node DataStax instance.
-This is intended to be deployed from the Google Marketplace.
+These are scripts for generating a single node DataStax sandbox instance that can be provisioned from the Google Marketplace.